Papercrafting, Special Events

 Card making was actually my first official crafting hobby that I did with others.

-My friend Michele got me started in the late 1990s.
+My work colleague got me started in the late 1990s.
 I think it opened my mind to starting quilting, which I learned shortly after.
 I still have many of my card making supplies from the late 1990s and early 2000s.
 I donated about 1/2 of those supplies to charity organizations but I still have some wonderful supplies to make more handmade cards (whether people want them or not – ha!)